Monday, June 29, 2020

 Narcissus, are first sandblasted and then coated with primer

-prior to receiving coats of paint.
+before receiving coats of paint.

 The Narcissus is featured in the national Gold Award-winning novel, Teddy Roosevelt, Millie, and the Elegant Ride.
 The "Elegant Ride" is the Narcissus.
 Theodore Roosevelt was a passenger on the Narcissus on August 18, 1914, between Lewiston and Portland, Maine, while campaigning for the Progressive Party candidates.